Skyscanner/backpack-react-native/UNRELEASED.md

 **Added:**

-- `bpk-component-emoji` - for wrapping emoji in `BpkText` so that the correct line height is preserved.
+- `bpk-component-text` now exports a component `BpkEmoji` for wrapping emoji so that the correct line height is preserved.

 **Fixed:**